Air Pollution May Be As Harmful To Your Lungs As Smoking Cigarettes, Study Finds

 These new findings help to answer a very important question about COPD, Brigham says.

-"We know... that a significant proportion of the U.S. population who has COPD actually, are never smokers," Brigham says.
+"We know ... that a significant proportion of the U.S. population who has COPD actually, are never smokers," Brigham says.
 So, what's causing their lung disease?
 "I think this [study] gives us a partial answer."

 Overall, most types of air pollution have been declining in the U.S. — in part, thanks to the policies put in place by the Clean Air Act.